Yosa03-dat/iwb25-039-team-syndicate/README.md

 ## 🚀 Overview
-Pocket Dictionary API solves the common problem students and language learners face when they need quick access to comprehensive word information.
+Pocket Dictionary API solves the common problem students and language learners face when they need quick access to comprehensive word information easily.
 Instead of browsing multiple resources, users get **definitions, pronunciations, and synonyms in one clean, fast interface**.